Chuck Berry, Rock & Roll’s First Guitar Hero is 86!

 They had all kinds of pregame fanfare: F-16 flyover, Vegas style showgirls escorting the players onto the field, an appearance by the ‘Champ’ Muhammad Ali and of course the National Anthem, sung by Jose Feliciano.

-Ten Tips ~ Planning Wedding Music
+Ten Tips for Planning Wedding Music

 Having played weddings in San Diego, Los Angeles, Riverside, Palm Springs area and throughout Southern California for 20 years I’ve learned so much.
 This post is a chance to share some of this info with you!